Liu Chien-kuo

 Liu Chien-kuo (劉建國 (Liú Jiànguó); born 9 March 1969) is a Taiwanese politician.
 A former member of the Yunlin County Council, he has represented Yunlin County in the Legislative Yuan since 2009.

 Education

 Liu has earned two bachelor's degrees, one from National Open University in public administration and the other from Meiho University in social work.
+He also earned a master's degree from Nanhua University.

 Political career

 Liu served on the Yunlin County Council before running for a legislative seat in 2008.
 In January 2008, he filed a lawsuit against Chang Sho-wen, accusing Chang of bribery.
 He had lost to the Kuomintang candidate in the legislative elections held that month and in June 2009, Chang's election was annulled.
 Liu faced Lee Ying-yuan in a primary, and received the official backing of the Democratic Progressive Party.
 A by-election for Chang's vacated seat was held in September, and Liu won handily.
 In 2011, he joined the DPP-affiliated Our Generation Alliance led by Koo Kwang-ming.
 Liu's successful 2012 reelection campaign featured a hunger strike.
 Liu was a DPP candidate for the Yunlin County Magistracy in 2014, but ended his campaign after losing the party primary to Lee Chin-yung.
 He returned to the legislature in 2016.
 The Democratic Progressive Party nominated Liu as its candidate for the Yunlin County magistracy in April 2022.